 The Collection also has an extensive collection of automotive memorabilia, such as hood ornaments.
 The glass ones by Lalique are especially beautiful – but I can’t imagine driving about with one sitting on my car!
 There is also a small collection of elegant dolls, sculptures, and antique furniture.

-The top floor contains an amazing collection of automated musical instruments.
-Each one is completely mechanical, from the days before digital anything.
+The top floor is filled with automated musical instruments.
+Each one is completely mechanical, from the days before electrical or digital anything.
 They are physically beautiful (some are enormous) and the music they make is absolutely magical.

 The combination of cars and musical instruments is a bit odd, to be sure, but it makes for a very interesting day out!

 NOTE: The Nethercutt Collection is free but you must have reservations (and they do fill up so plan ahead).
-The Nethercutt Museum is across the street and free to walk in without a reservation.
+The Nethercutt Museum is across the street and free to walk in any time they’re open.
 Be sure to see both!